This page was machine translated and may contain errors.

 GAMBA OSAKA holds a Hometown Support Day for people living in the hometown area.

-On Hometown Support Day, elementary, middle and high school students are invited free of charge by GAMBAssist sponsors, and adults can watch the game at a discounted price.
+On Hometown Support Day, elementary, middle and high school students are invited free of charge by GAMBASSIST sponsors, and adults can watch the game at a discounted price.

 By having people come to the stadium with their family and friends, we hope to create an opportunity for them to increase communication with their families, as well as to allow them to experience the thrill of watching a professional game live.